What does AED stand for?

 What is an AED?

-An Automated External Defibrillator is a device that delivers a life-saving shock to a heart that is in distress.
+An AED is a device that delivers a life-saving shock to a heart that is in distress.
 The AED is a medical device that analyzes they heart’s rhythm, then advises whether or not a shock is necessary.
 Fully automatic AEDs will deliver the shock without requiring the user to push the button, while semi-automatic AEDs require the user to push the shock button.

 AEDs from Zoll, Cardiac Science, Stryker/Physio-Control, Defibtech, Heartsine and Philips use audible and visual notifications to guide the user through a rescue.
 Newer AEDs can also coach a rescuer through the administration of CPR.